 Your AC unit should operate with a consistent, low hum.
 If you start hearing unusual sounds like buzzing, rattling, or hissing from the outdoor unit, it’s a clear warning sign.
 These noises often indicate that the compressor is under extreme stress because the dirty coils are trapping heat.
 This can cause the system to overheat and shut down unexpectedly, often on the hottest days when you need it most.
 These shutdowns are a built-in safety feature to prevent permanent damage, but they signal an urgent need for service.
 Ignoring them can lead to a complete system failure and costly repairs.

-You Can See Dirt on the Outdoor Unit
+Can You See Dirt on the Outdoor Unit?

 Sometimes, the simplest sign is the most obvious.
 Take a walk outside and look at your condenser unit, the metal box with the big fan.
 The condenser coils are protected by thin metal fins that look like a grill.
 If you can see a visible layer of dirt, dust, grass clippings, or cottonwood fluff blanketing those fins, you’ve found your problem.
 What you see on the surface is often just the beginning.
 This buildup blocks airflow and insulates the coils, preventing them from doing their job.
 A visual inspection is a quick, easy way to confirm that your coils are due for a cleaning.

-What Makes Condenser Coils Dirty in Kernersville?
+What Makes Kernersville Condenser Coils So Dirty?

 Your outdoor AC unit is built to withstand the elements, but it’s not invincible.
 Over time, its exposure to the Kernersville environment means dirt and debris are bound to accumulate.
 The condenser coil, with its network of thin metal fins, is particularly vulnerable.
 It acts like a magnet for airborne particles, and even a thin layer of grime can start to interfere with its ability to release heat.
 Understanding what you’re up against is the first step in keeping your system running efficiently and your energy bills in check.